 While we work with a variety of technologies many of our applications are built in R Shiny, a highly customisable framework for interactive, web-based data visualisations.
 This means we use technology best suited to your requirements and won't force you into a pre-set format.

-R Shiny is an evolving technology to create data-driven, analytical interfaces for the web, utilising the statistical power of R. We often use it in projects to transition from static reports or research outputs to highly accessible and user-friendly dashboards that are easy to interact with.
+R Shiny is an evolving and widely used framework to develop highly customised data visualisations for the web.
+It provides an accessible and flexible way to create modern information dashboards.
+While R Shiny is able to draw on the analytical power of R it can also be used to visualise any data as well as outputs from other statistical software such as STATA or SAS.
+We often use R Shiny in projects to transition from static reports or research outputs to highly accessible and user-friendly dashboards that are easy to interact with.

 The software tool “Epidemix” targets both students and decision makers and aims to make epidemiological models more accessible.
 It provides guidance on aspects such as model selection, population, infection states and their relationships, as well as parameters (or data) to use.